TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/getting_started/download_and_install.md

 \attention It is important to install Python 3.x.
 If you have Python 2.x installed, then additionally install
            Python 3.x and make sure the command python or python3 indeed points to Python 3.x

-\attention All commands mentioned below should be typed in `cmd.exe` command console in Windows and `bash` terminal in Linux.
+\attention All commands mentioned below should be typed in `cmd.exe` command console in Windows, `bash` terminal in Linux and `zsh` terminal for MacOS

 - Python scripts are used for below functionality in the SDK,
   - Flashing files to the flash on the EVM via UART.